 Anomali ThreatStream Threat Intelligence ranks the severity and confidence of an IOC match.
 I can use AE's powerful search interface to filter and pivot quickly on the threats detected.
 This made it easy to identify that most matches were fairly benign with low severity and low confidence scores.

-Being extra cautious, I was also able to retrospectively compare this recent malware IOC against all my historic network logs stored in Anomali Enterprise.
+Being extra cautious, I was also able to retrospectively compare this recent malware IOC against all my historic network logs stored in Anomali Match.
 Thankfully, no matches this time.

-Whilst their were some known threats observed by Anomali Enterprise on my network most were nothing to worry about.
-I was able to triage matches and come to this conclusion quickly because Anomali Enterprise provided:
+Whilst their were some known threats observed by Anomali Match on my network most were nothing to worry about.
+I was able to triage matches and come to this conclusion quickly because Anomali Match provided: